 That’s why we have launched an anonymous reporting service for pupils, families and the local community that allows you to send a message to a confidential school email account where staff experienced in responding to issues will receive it.

-Your report will be sent to Ms T Harris (Deputy Headteacher), in the first instance.
+Your report will be sent to Ms Le Roux (Deputy Headteacher) in the first instance.

 We will not store any personal information if you use this service.